 The secretarial staff and occasional part-time staff are available to faculty for departmental copying provided a reasonable amount of time is given for the job.
 Whenever possible, TAs should be used to copy course materials.

 Personal copying, including that done for a student's course work, is the responsibility of the person copying.
 The Department provides copy account codes to faculty, staff and students to support research, administrative activities and teaching.
-These codes can be obtained through Gail Smith (D128).
+These codes can be obtained through Kathleen Williams (D128).
 We ask that you keep personal copying to a minimum and that you reimburse the Department at a rate of $.05 per copy.
-Copier problems should be reported to Gail immediately.
+Copier problems should be reported to Kathleen immediately.

 Large volumes of class notes, exams, or other large jobs should not be done on our copiers.
 Staff and TAs will coordinate sending this type job to the University Publications Center.
 Please coordinate any rush jobs with outside copy centers with a staff member beforehand, as the paperwork involved is tricky.